• Skip to primary navigation

 In this chocolate mousse recipe, I use 70% bittersweet (dark) couverture chocolate.

 The better quality the chocolate, the better this mousse will be.
-One of my best-loved cooking chocolate is Nestlé's Corsé tablets with 64% cocoa or Lindt's intense dark cooking chocolate.
+One of my best-loved dark cooking chocolate is Nestlé's Corsé tablets with 64% cocoa.

 What Can Go Wrong With Chocolate Mousse?

-The recipe is easy, using a few best quality ingredients: good bittersweet (couverture) chocolate - I use 70% cacao; a spoonful of unsweetened cocoa powder, a little sugar, fresh & organic egg whites and only one egg yolk (which is optional).
+The recipe is easy, using a few best quality ingredients: good bittersweet (couverture) chocolate - I use 70% cacao; a spoonful of unsweetened cocoa powder, a little sugar, fresh & organic egg whites and only one optional egg yolk.

 However, what can possibly go wrong when making chocolate mousse?

-It doesn't matter for the egg whites, but if the yolk is cold and added to the chocolate it will seize the chocolate up while added.
+The chocolate should be melted and no more.
+If it gets too hot, it can seize.
+It doesn't matter for the egg whites (although room temperature makes it easier), but if the yolk is cold and added to the chocolate it will seize the chocolate up while added.
 If this does happen, then just add a spoon of boiling water to fix it.

 So, here are my recipe tips: